chimaihueze/chimaihueze/README.md

 - I am Chima Ihueze and I am excited to have you here.

-- I am a software engineer and medical doctor passionate about building healthcare solutions.
+- I am a software engineer and medical doctor passionate about building software that solves business problems.

 - 💻 Technologies: C#, .NET, Python, Django, Java, SpringBoot, Database Design, SQL.